-An incinerator is combustion device that uses high temperature to turn waste material into ash.
-The most common form of incinerators in Sacramento County are human and animal crematories.
+An incinerator is a combustion device that uses high temperatures to turn waste material into ash.
+In Sacramento County, the most common types of incinerators are used at human and animal crematories.
 Most crematories use enclosed incinerators equipped with an afterburner.
 Crematory chambers reach very high temperatures in order to completely incinerate materials.
 Because human and animal fat store toxins, the incineration of bodies results in toxic emissions.

-For modifications of permitted equipment resulting in an increase in rating, the fee is assessed in accordance with fee schedule 2 (see Rule 301, Section 308.3) based on the incremental increase in BTUs per hour resulting from such change.
+For modifications of permitted equipment resulting in an increase in rating, the fee is assessed in accordance with fee schedule 4 (see Rule 301, Section 308.5) based on the incremental increase in horizontal inside cross-sectional area, in square feet, of the primary combustion chamber resulting from such change.

 For modifications resulting in no increase in rating, the fee will be based on Rule 301, Section 306.2.